nexmo-se/neru-meetings-api/README.md

 ## Neru App for Meetings API setup

-A Simple Demo of using the Vonage Meetings API.
-You can deploy it in NeRu or other cloud providers.
+A Simple Demo of using the Vonage Meetings API([overview](https://developer.vonage.com/meetings/overview), [API Reference](https://developer.vonage.com/meetings/api-reference)).

+You can deploy it in [NeRu](https://vonage-neru.herokuapp.com/neru/overview) or other cloud providers.

 It shows you can do the following through a simple API call:
 - Create/Delete/Fetch-info-of a Meetings Room